Shelbourne F.C. in European football: UEFA Champions League 2005–06

 Shelbourne team before their game with Steau Bucharest in the 2005–06 UEFA Champions League qualifying rounds.

 In the 2005–06 UEFA Champions League First Qualifying Round, they overcame Glentoran of Northern Ireland 6–2 on aggregate, 2–1 to Shelbourne at The Oval in Belfast and 4–1 at home in Tolka Park.
-Jason Byrne scored four of those goals, Glen Crowe and Owen Heary getting the others put Shebourne into the second round.
+Jason Byrne scored a brace home and away, Glen Crowe and Owen Heary getting the others put Shebourne into the second round.
 It was the club's first time to win both legs in a European tie, and it stands as a record aggregate win for a League of Ireland side in the European Cup/Champions League.
 They were drawn to play Romanian club and former European Champions Steaua București in the Second Qualifying Round of the Champions League.
 The first leg took place on 27 July, at home in Tolka Park, in front of a sell-out crowd and it ended in a 0–0 draw.
 The away leg, one week later on 3 August, saw Shelbourne defeated 4–1 in Stadionul Steaua in Bucharest, mainly due to a number of individual errors.
 Striker Jason Byrne was, once again, the goal scorer for Shelbourne.

 Intertoto Cup 2006

 Shelbourne line–out against Odense BK in the second round of the 2006 Intertoto Cup.

 2006 saw Shelbourne participate in the UEFA Intertoto Cup.
 They initially played Lithuanian side Vėtra in the first round, recording a 5–0 aggregate victory.
-On 18 June Shelbourne won 1–0 at the Vėtra Stadium in Vilnius, courtesy of a Sean Dillon headed goal just before the interval which was also the club's 50th European tie.
+On 18 June Shelbourne won 1–0 at the Vėtra Stadium in Vilnius, courtesy of a Seán Dillon headed goal just before the interval which was also the club's 50th European tie.
 The second leg took place in Tolka Park on 24 June, with Shelbourne romping to an easy 4–0 home victory over the Lithuanians thanks to goals from Ollie Cahill, Glen Crowe and Jason Byrne adding two more goals to his impressive European tally.
-Vetra's severe discipline problems resulted in the Lithuanian club ending the match with only eight players left on the field of play.
+Vėtra's severe discipline problems resulted in the Lithuanian side ending the match with only eight players left on the field of play.

 Shelbourne played Odense of Denmark in the Second Round, but suffered a 3–0 away defeat in TRE–FOR Park, Odense on 2 July.
 Shels won the second leg at Tolka Park 1–0 thanks to a goal from Cameroon international Joseph Ndo, losing the tie 3–1 on aggregate.
 This was to be Shelbourne's last European game before their demotion to the League of Ireland First Division.
 The 1–0 victory in Tolka Park meant Shelbourne became unbeaten in their last eight home European matches.